Martarubio93/Anonymous-Proxy/README.md

 ## Anonymous-Proxy

-The exercise consists in creating a responsive web page using simple animations and transitions
+The exercise consists in creating a responsive web page using simple animations and transitions.

 ## Tech Stack